IRTF-HRPC/drafts/draft-terminology.md

 Given the importance of communication between people developing RFCs, Internet-Drafts (I-D's), and related documents, it is worth considering the effects of terminology that has been identified as exclusionary.
 This document argues that certain obviously exclusionary terms should be avoided and replaced with alternatives.
 We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.

-This document presents arguments for why exclusionary terms should be avoided in Internet-Drafts and RFCs, describes the problems introduced by some specific terms, and proposes alternative language.
-The terms discussed in this document include "master-slave" and "whitelist-blacklist".
+This document presents arguments for why exclusionary terms should be avoided in Internet-Drafts and RFCs and as an exercise describes the problems introduced by some specific terms and why their proposed alternatives improve technical documentation.
+The example terms discussed in this document include "master-slave" and "whitelist-blacklist".
 There is a final section on additional considerations and general action points to address future RFCs and I-D's.
 Lastly, a summary of recommendations is presented.

 # Terminology